azaghal/factorio-beyond-vanilla-qol/README.md

 - Copy and paste modules alongside crafting machine recipe settings ([Copy Paste Modules]( https://mods.factorio.com/mod/CopyPasteModules))
 > When copying and pasting settings from one crafting machine to another (using the default `SHIFT + Right/Left Mouse Click` control), the modules will carry over as well, and get inserted from player's inventory (or, if not enough is available, a logistic request will be created).
 Extremely helpful in later stages of game when working on high throughput designs.

+- Transition to ghost in cursor while building, use pipette for tile selections, cycle between tiers with item in cursor ([Cursor Enhancements](https://mods.factorio.com/mod/CursorEnhancements))
+> When build-dragging with an item, if you run out of an item, the cursor automatically switches to ghost, instead of throwing an error.
+The pipette can be used for picking a tile - simply press (the default control) `Q` while hovering over stone path/landfill etc to get the item into cursor.
+Finally, use (default control) `Shift + Mouse Wheel Up/Down` to cycle between different tiers of the item held in the cursor.
+This is useful for seamlessly switching between different tiers of belts, undergrounds, or even assemblers and pathing tiles.

 ### Blueprints